Tanot Mata Temple

+Goddess Aavad, the daughter of Mamadji Charan (Gadhvi), is worshiped as Tanot Mata and was predecessor of Karni Mata.
+As many other Goddesses of the region such as Temde Rai, Karni Mata, Deg Rai and Khodiyar etc. she was also born in Charan caste and lived her life as warrior sage.
+As per the oldest Charan literature, Tanot Mata is an incarnation of divine Goddess Hinglaj Mata and thus is a Goddess of War.

 History

-A priest of the temple mentioned the history of the temple.
+As per the traditional history scribes Charan records, the Hinglaj Mata reincarnated as the Tanot Mata and who later reincarnated as the Karni Mata.

-A long time ago there was a man named Mamadia Charan, who had no 'son-daughter' i.e. no child.
+A long time ago there was a man named Mamadji Charan, who had no 'son-daughter' i.e. no child.
 He traveled completely on foot to Hinglaj Mata about seven times to attain a child.
 One night, when the Hinglaj Mata asked Mamadiya Charan (Gadhvi) in her dream, whether you want a son or a daughter, Charan said that you should take birth at my house.

 By the grace of Hinglaj Mata, seven daughters and one son were born at that house.
 One of these was Aavad Mata, who is known as Tanot Mata.

 The temple was constructed and the idol of the reigning deity was installed by the Bhati Rajput King Tanu Rao in 828 AD.
 Since then, the temple has been revered and worshipped by the Bhati Rajputs and the people of Jaisalmer for generations.

 Tanot was attacked by the Pakistan Army during the Indo-Pakistani War of 1965 during which 3,000 bombs were fired towards the temple.
 However, as per local lore, the bombs either missed their target or did not explode.
 After the 1965 war, India's Border Security Force (BSF) took charge of the temple and the responsibility of managing and maintenance.

 Tanot was attacked again during the Indo-Pakistani War of 1971, but this time the attacking tanks got bogged down in the sand, allowing the Indian Air Force to destroy them.
 After the 1971 war, the Indian Army built a Vijay Stambha (Victory tower) inside the temple compound to commemorate the victory in the Battle of Longewala.
+A company of 120 infantry only soldiers of Indian Army defeated a Division of 2000 Pakistani soldiers which also had the Pakistani tank squadron.

+Battlefield memorial

+After India's victory in 1971 War against Pakistan, India's Border Security Force (BSF) expanded the temple, constructed victory tower and a war museum housing the unexploded Pakistani bombs and tanks.
+Every year 16 December is celebrated at the temple as the victory day.